justUmen/background-video-player/README.md

 - transfer to/from mpv player :-)

-# XTRA (Not related to background-video-player but to Atom in general on my personal configuration)
+# XTRA (Not directly related to background-video-player but to Atom in general on my personal configuration)

-1 - I want to switch displayCodeHighlights on text selection, to see it better, Need to change 2 functions in the "highlight-selected" plugin :
+1 - I want to switch displayCodeHighlights on text selection, to see it better on the minimap, Need to change 2 functions in the "highlight-selected" plugin :

 search-model.js :